 FSANZ's conclusions regarding the costs and benefits of the proposed measure are set out below.
-However, information received from the Call for Submissions may result in FSANZ arriving at a different outcome.

 The food industry may benefit from improvements and efficiencies from the use of this enzyme in brewing and the production of potable alcohol.
 Use of the enzyme is voluntary, and therefore industry will use the enzyme only where a commercial net benefit exists for them.